Almada

 to fight hard to achieve recognition during his life.
 He was of

-that carried him through his adversities.
-There is a museum in his
+painter that carried him through his adversities.
+There is a

-town of birth and carries the artists name and maintains an
+museum in his town of birth and carries the artists name

 In 1926 Júlio Artur da Silva Pomar was born in Lisbon.